cloudspannerecosystem/spanner-schema-diff-tool/README.md

   being indexed.

-* The tool relies on the expressions in `CHECK` constraints and generated columns being valid - it itself does noy understand SQL expressions and just performs text comparison.
+* The tool relies on the expressions in `CHECK` constraints and generated columns being valid - it itself does not understand SQL expressions and just performs text comparison.

 * Tables and indexes must be created with a single `CREATE` statement (not by